About Den Laman Condominiums

 Click here for the various supermarkets: Supermarkets

 Bonaire has a fringing reef and iron shore leaving few areas for natural beaches.
-We do have a small “beachette” in front of the property.
+We do have a small “beachette” in front of the property with lounge chairs.
 You can also can enter the water for swimming or snorkeling via the ladder on the dive dock, where you enter into no more than 3 feet of water.
-There is also a man made beach adjacent to the resort that is accessible from Den Laman, and two lovely combination coral/sand beaches (Pink Beach and Windsock Beach) heading south, as well as a smooth sand area great for small children out at the protected lagoon of Lac Bay.
+There is also two lovely combination coral/sand beaches (Pink Beach and Windsock Beach) heading south, as well as a smooth sand area great for small children out at the protected lagoon of Lac Bay.

 Bonaire has a hospital no more than 10 minutes away from the Resort and an adjacent hyperbaric recompression chamber that is run by highly trained staff, admittance via the emergency room at the hospital.
 Their phone number is +599 715 8900 in case of emergency.